 Mildred Z. Solomon

 Dr. Solomon’s scholarship in bioethics has informed health policy in a number of ways.
 She has served on committees of, and consulted to, the National Academies of Science, Engineering and Medicine.
 She served a five-year term on the U.S. Secretary of Health and Human Services Advisory Committee on Organ Transplantation, and she currently is on the advisory council of the Public Health and Human Rights Program at the Open Society Foundations.
 Recently, she provided expert consultation and a background scholarly paper on end-of-life care for the Aspen Institute‘s Aspen Health Strategies Group.
 She is serving a two-year term on the World Economic Forum’s Global Council on Technology, Values and Policy.

-She is the author of approximately 70 scholarly papers, published in a broad range of journals, including the American Journal of Public Health, Health Affairs, the Hastings Center Report, the Journal of Law, Medicine and Ethics, and JAMA Pediatrics.
+She is the author of numerous scholarly papers, published in a broad range of journals, including the American Journal of Public Health, Health Affairs, the Hastings Center Report, the Journal of Law, Medicine and Ethics, and JAMA Pediatrics.
 A frequent speaker, her research and policy work have been described in the New York Times, the Washington Post, the Huffington Post, and other major media outlets.

 Before assuming the leadership of The Hastings Center, Dr. Solomon was senior director of implementation science at the Association of American Medical Colleges.
 There, she was responsible for helping the nation’s academic medical centers develop their capacities in comparative effectiveness research and implementation science.
 Before that, she was vice president of the Education Development Center, a global nonprofit research and development organization with approximately $140 million annually in grants and more than 1,500 staff worldwide.
 She earned a doctorate in educational research methods and adult learning from Harvard University and a B.A. from Smith College.